leoschwarz/qpdftools/cline_docs/activeContext.md

 - Set up CI/CD for Windows builds using GitHub Actions
 - Fixed GitHub Actions workflow by removing incorrect Qt module specifications
 - Created a guide for cross-compiling from Linux to Windows
+- Fixed Windows build compatibility issue with Qt::ColorScheme by adding a fallback implementation for Qt 6.2.4

 ## Immediate Priorities
 1. ✅ Update CMake configuration files